 Current computational approaches fall into two camps with respect to the interaction potential: classical molecular mechanics (MM) based and quantum mechanics (QM) based approaches.
 The fast turnaround of MM-based methods allows for significant conformational sampling, and computations can be performed on thousands of atoms, facilitating inclusion of explicit solvent molecules.
-However, while MM based methods, e.g., free energy perturbation (FEP)^{25,26}.
-MM Poisson-Boltzmann Surface Area (MMPBSA),27 and attach-pull-release (APR), a combined docking and molecular dynamics (MD) based approach,28 have, for some systems, proved capable of providing relative binding free energies that correlate well with experiment, consistency as well as accurate absolute binding free energies remain a challenge.^{29-31} Furthermore, the empirical force field potentials^{32,33} that these methods rely on are unlikely to have optimal parameters for an arbitrary system of interest,34 due to the presence of empirically fitted parameters that are typically tied to specific molecule types, nor do they provide adequate descriptions of complex chemical interactions involving, for example, π -stacking, polarization, and charge transfer, limiting their applicability.
+However, while MM-based methods, e.g., free energy perturbation (FEP), 25,26 MM Poisson-Boltzmann Surface Area (MMPBSA),2 and attach-pull-release (APR), a combined docking and molecular dynamics (MD) based approach, have, for some systems, proved capable of providing relative binding free energies that correlate well with experiment, consistency as well as accurate absolute binding free energies remain a challenge.
+29-31 Furthermore, the empirical force field potentials that these methods rely on are unlikely to have optimal parameters for an arbitrary system of interest, due to the presence of empirically fitted parameters that are typically tied to specific molecule types, nor do they provide adequate descriptions of complex chemical interactions involving, for example, $\pi$ -stacking, polarization, and charge transfer, limiting their applicability.
 In contrast, QM based potentials can naturally account for these complex interactions, and, in addition, the level of QM theory (method and basis set) can, in principle, be systematically improved to provide the required accuracy.
-A

-This is the author's peer reviewed, accepted manuscript.
-However, the online version of record will be different from this version once it has been copyedited and typeset PLEASE CITE THIS ARTICLE AS DOI: 10.1063/5.0040759 significant difficulty, though, with applying ab initio QM (AIQM) potentials to the calculation of host-guest binding affinities is that their increased computational expense can preclude adequate conformational sampling.
-This has resulted in a tendency to (a) rely solely on computationally cheaper semi-empirical QM (SEQM) methods; e.g., dispersion corrected PM6,^{35-} 37 and (b) rely on a conformational search step that uses only MM methods, sometimes leading to a situation in which QM corrections (energy and/or geometry) are unable to recover from the poor quality of the provided MM structures.
-This has led to somewhat mixed results regarding the accuracy of QM predicted host-guest binding affinities compared to experiment.^{38,39} In the situation where guest molecules are relatively small and rigid, and the necessary seed conformations can be intuited and generated 'by hand', the application of density functional theory (DFT) with a good quality basis set has resulted in predicted absolute binding affinities that correlate highly with experiment, providing a good proof of principle.40 Such a manual approach to the generation of host-guest conformers, however, is not generally and routinely feasible, especially when the guest and/or host molecules have significant flexibility.
+A significant difficulty, though, with applying ab initio QM (AIQM) potentials to the calculation of hostguest binding affinities is that their increased computational expense can preclude adequate conformational sampling.
+This has resulted in a tendency to (a) rely solely on computationally cheaper semiempirical QM (SEQM) methods, e.g., dispersion corrected PM6, 35-37 and (b) rely on a conformational search step that uses only MM methods, sometimes leading to a situation in which QM corrections (energy and/or geometry) are unable to recover from the poor quality of the provided MM structures.
+This has led to somewhat mixed results regarding the accuracy of QM predicted host-guest binding affinities compared to experiment.
+38,39 In the situation where guest molecules are relatively small and rigid and the necessary seed conformations can be intuited and generated "by hand," the application of density functional theory (DFT) with a good quality basis set has resulted in predicted absolute binding affinities that correlate highly with experiment, providing a good proof of principle.
+Such a manual approach to the generation of hostguest conformers, however, is not generally and routinely feasible, especially when the guest and/or host molecules have significant flexibility.